arjunsaxena122/varun19981998/README.md

 Front-End Development: I craft responsive, pixel-perfect user interfaces.
 HTML, CSS, and JavaScript are my daily companions, and I'm a big fan of modern frameworks like React.js.

 Back-End Development: I'm not just about making things look good; I also enjoy working under the hood.
-I'm proficient in Node.js .java. to build robust and scalable server-side applications.
+I'm proficient in Node.js .java. to build robust and scalable server-side applications.Springboot and hibernate framework

 Database Management: Databases are the heart of any dynamic web application.
 I'm experienced in designing and optimizing databases using MySQL and MongoDB.